 What is a blue Boston Terrier?
 Blue Boston Terriers have a lighter coat that looks grey, lilac or blue.
 The blueish tone is a dilute of black due to a mutation of the dilution gene, known as Chromosome 25 in canines.

-In fact, Boston Terriers can have many different colours (many of which are rare), and you’ll find a list of them below.
+In fact, Boston Terriers can have many different colours and you’ll find a list of them below.

 Also, here you’ll discover what the official dog breed standards say about the Boston Terrier’s appearance.

 Now that you know that blue Bostons are a thing… Let’s see where this colour and others come from. 🙂

 I must confess that, at first, I found it difficult to differentiate blue vs lilac Boston Terriers.
 Hopefully, their appearance descriptions below will shed more light if you are also in doubt.

 What Is a Blue Boston Terrier?

 Blue Bostons have a blue and white coat, which is also referred to as grey, silver, or lilac and white.